-Once upon a time, authors had two options to publish their books: a traditional publisher or a vanity publisher.
+Once upon a time, authors had two primary options to publish their books: a traditional publisher or a vanity publisher.
 However, a new option has emerged: hybrid publishing.

-In today’s challenging economic environment, traditional publishers are risk adverse, making it harder for a new author to sign with them.
+In today’s challenging economic environment, traditional publishers are risk-averse.
+This makes it harder for a new author to sign with them.
 A traditional publisher simply doesn’t want to take a chance on an unknown, unproven, untested author.
 This isn’t to say it never happens, just that it doesn’t happen as often as it once did.

 The other possibility, vanity publishing, however, isn’t much of an alternative.
-Selecting this option is often an effort in futility, costing much and providing little, except for a garage full of books that can’t be given away because of their poor production quality.
+Selecting this option is often an effort in futility.
+It costs much and provides little, except for a garage full of books that can’t be given away because of their poor production quality.
 This doesn’t always happen, but it happens too often.

-However, as these two options fade, an array of hybrid publishers fills the void and offers a plethora of opportunities to fill the space between these two extremes.
+However, as these two options fade, an array of hybrid publishers fills the void.
+These offer a plethora of opportunities to fill the space between these two extremes.

-The hybrid model of publishing combines elements of traditional and vanity publishing, taking elements of both to produce something more accessible and possibly superior.
+The hybrid model of publishing combines elements of traditional and vanity publishing.
+It takes elements of both to produce something more accessible and possibly superior.
 Hybrid publishing exists on a continuum, with an assortment of manifestations to pick from.
-Regardless of what publishing options an author seeks, there is likely a hybrid publisher, somewhere out there, who will meet the need.
+Regardless of what publishing options an author seek, there is likely a hybrid publisher, somewhere out there, who will meet the need.

 Peter DeHaan is an author, publisher, and editor.
 He gives back to the writing community through this blog.
 Get insider info from his monthly newsletter.
 Sign up today!